jasper-zanjani/notes/win/pwsh.md

 [Jones]:  https://subscription.packtpub.com/video/virtualization_and_cloud/9781789616385 "Jones, Joshua B. _Hands-On Powershell for Active Directory_.
 PacktPub: 2018."

 [$$]:                             #comparison-with-bash                         "`$$`&#10; Automatic variable referring to the last \"token\" (argument) in the previous command"
 [$?]:                             #comparison-with-bash                         "`$?`&#10; Automatic variable containing the execution status of the previous command"
 [Add-ADPrincipalGroupMembership]: #add-adprincipalgroupmembership               "`Add-ADPrincipalGroupMembership` &#10; Add a member to one or more Active Directory groups"
 [Add-Computer]:                   #add-computer                                 "`Add-Computer` &#10; Join a computer to a domain"
 [Add-Content]:                    #add-content                                  "`Add-Content`"
 [Add-DhcpServerInDC]:             #add-dhcpserverindc                           "`Add-DhcpServerInDC`"
+[Add-DhcpServerv4Scope]:          #add-dhcpserverv4scope                        "`Add-DhcpServerv4Scope` &#10; Add an IPv4 scope on the DHCP server service."
+[Add-DistributionGroupMember]:    #add-distributiongroupmember                  "`Add-DistributionGroupMember`&#10;Add a single recipient to distribution groups and mail-enabled security groups"
 [Add-PSSnapin]:                   #add-pssnapin                                 "`Add-PSSnapin` (alias: `asnp`) &#10; Load a given list of snap-ins (.NET assemblies containing a collection of cmdlets and/or providers for use within PowerShell) either by name or via the pipeline - last supported in PowerShell 5.1"
-[Add-DhcpServerv4Scope]:          #add-dhcpserverv4scope                        "`Add-DhcpServerv4Scope` &#10; Add an IPv4 scope on the DHCP server service."
-[Add-DistributionGroupMember]:    #add-distributiongroupmember                  "Add-DistributionGroupMember&#10;Add a single recipient to distribution groups and mail-enabled security groups"
 [Add-Type]:                       #add-type                                     '`Add-Type`&#10;Add a.NET Framework type (a class) to a Windows PowerShell session'
 [Add-WindowsFeature]:             #install-windowsfeature                       '`Add-WindowsFeature` (alias: `Install-WindowsFeature`)'
+[Checkpoint-VM]:                  #checkpoint-vm                                '`Checkpoint-VM`&#10;Creates a checkpoint of a virtual machine.'
 [Clear-Host]:                     #clear-host                                   "`Clear-Host`"
+[Close-SmbOpenFile]:              #close-smbopenfile                            '`Close-SmbOpenFile`&#10;Close a file that is open by one of the clients of the SMB server&#10;"Close-SmbOpenFile". _Microsoft Docs_.'
+[Compare-VM]:                     #compare-vm                                   '`Compare-VM`&#10;Compares a virtual machine and a virtual machine host for compatibility, returning a compatibility report.'
 [Compress-Archive]:               #compress-archive                             "`Compress-Archive`"
 [Copy-Item]:                      #copy-item                                    "`Copy-Item`"
+[Debug-VM]:                       #debug-vm                                     '`Debug-VM`&#10;Debugs a virtual machine.'
 [Disconnect-PSSession]:           #disconnect-pssession                         "`Disconnect-PSSession` (alias: `dnsn`) &#10; Terminate a remote PowerShell session begun with `New-PSSession`"
+[Enable-PSRemoting]:              #enable-psremoting                            "`Enable-PSRemoting` &#10; Allow remote PowerShell management"
 [Enable-WindowsOptionalFeature]:  #enable-windowsoptionalfeature                "`Enable-WindowsOptionalFeature` &#10; Enable or restore an optional feature in a Windows image"
-[Enable-PSRemoting]:              #enable-psremoting                            "`Enable-PSRemoting` &#10; Allow remote PowerShell management"
 [Enter-PSSession]:                #enter-pssession                              "`Enter-PSSession` (alias: `etsn`) &#10; Interact with the specified PowerShell session"
 [Exit-PSSession]:                 #exit-pssession                               "`Exit-PSSession` (alias: `exsn`) &#10; End an interactive session with a remote computer"
 [Expand-Archive]:                 #expand-archive                               "`Expand-Archive` &#10; Decompress archives"
 [Export-Alias]:                   #export-alias                                 "`Export-Alias` (alias: `epal`) &#10; Export information about currently defined aliases to a file."
 [Export-CliXml]:                  #export-clixml                                "`Export-CliXml` &#10; Serialize a PowerShell object as a Common Language Infrastructure (CLI) XML file"
 [Export-Csv]:                     #export-csv                                   "`Export-Csv` &#10; Export PowerShell objects to CSV"
+[Export-VM]:                      #export-vm                                    '`Export-VM`&#10;Exports a virtual machine to disk.'
 [ForEach-Object]:                 #filters                                      "`ForEach-Object` (alias: `%`, `foreach`) &#10; Perform an operation against each item in a collection of input objects."
 [Format-List]:                    #output-formatting                            "`Format-List` (alias: `fl`) &#10; Display output in list style"
 [Format-Table]:                   #output-formatting                            "`Format-Table` (alias: `ft`) &#10; Display output in table style"
 [Get-ADDSForest]:                 #get-addsforest                               "`Get-ADDSForest`"
+[Get-ADOrganizationalUnit]:       #get-adorganizationalunit                     "`Get-ADOrganizationalUnit`"
 [Get-ADPrincipalGroupMembership]: #get-adprincipalgroupmembership               "`Get-ADPrincipalGroupMembership` &#10; Get the Active Directory groups that have a specified user, computer, group, or service account"
-[Get-ADOrganizationalUnit]:       #get-adorganizationalunit                     "`Get-ADOrganizationalUnit`"
 [Get-ADUser]:                     #get-aduser                                   "`Get-ADUser` &#10; Get one or more Active Directory Users"
 [Get-Alias]:                      #get-alias                                    "`Get-Alias` (alias `gal`) &#10; Display aliases"
 [Get-ChildItem]:                  #get-childitem                                "`Get-ChildItem` (alias: `dir`, `gci`, `ls`) &#10; Get items in one or more locations"